gruntwork-io/cloud-nuke/README.md

 ## AWS

+- Deleting all ACM Private CA in an AWS account
 - Deleting all Auto scaling groups in an AWS account
 - Deleting all Elastic Load Balancers (Classic and V2) in an AWS account
 - Deleting all Transit Gateways in an AWS account